 Loving -vs- Virginia

-We only knew of the Loving’s story through a fairly recent news report covering the 50th anniversary of the Supreme Court’s 1967 landmark decision which made it legal for interracial couples to marry in every state in America.
-The court’s decision came about because of these two ordinary people, Richard and Mildred, who loved each other and who simply wanted to raise their children in their home state.
-It is an extraordinary story.
+We only knew of the Loving’s story through a fairly recent news report.
+It was covering the 50th anniversary of the Supreme Court’s 1967 landmark decision.
+A decision which made it legal for interracial couples to marry in every state in America.
+The court’s decision came about because of these two ordinary people, Richard and Mildred, who loved each other.
+They simply wanted to raise their children in their home state.
+Theirs was an extraordinary story.

 As we watched the story it was hard for us not to think again of those who have walked before us.
 And, how much, as a nation, we still have to learn.
 It seems as if history keeps repeating itself, doesn’t it?
 I don’t think there is a more relevant time to pay attention to stories from the graveyards.

 These are the people who came before us.
 These are the stories we should hold onto.
 As we find our way through yet another turbulent time in our country, hopefully, lessons will be learned.